DEVOTIONALS

 us.
 Satan would like for all believers to go through life with a feeling

-that they are not forgiven.
-If he can do that, then he knows we will lose
+that they have not been forgiven.
+If he can do that, then he knows we

-the joy of our salvation.
-When we lose that joy, our entire countenance
+will lose the joy of our salvation.
+And, when we lose the joy we should

 Have you ever watched children playing and laughing?
 Watching